Sir Miles Warren, 1929-2022

 Sir Miles Warren started his design practice in 1955, beginning with the design of two houses in Timaru in that year.
 In 1956 he designed the Dorset Street flats in Christchurch, and in 1958 he began a long and successful partnership with Maurice Mahoney, winning a large contract to build the Dental Training School.
 The practice became known as Warren and Mahoney.
 The pair’s work is regarded as the birth of a Christchurch style of architecture.

-- Miles Warren
+- Miles Warren Canterbury Stories

-- Warren & Mahoney architects
+- Warren and Mahoney Canterbury Stories

 - Newspaper articles about Sir Miles Warren